w3f/polkadot-wiki/components/utilities/data/README.md

    `0xf34a77856ab1190ff207ddc2cf7f05dd5fe9760a24bf8a1631fb19f142858bc7` if that block was recently created.

-After these 2 scripts execute a new pull request will automatically be made to the repo if any changes are detected to either json cache file.
+After these 2 scripts execute a new [pull request](https://github.com/w3f/polkadot-wiki/pull/4241) will automatically be made to the repo if any changes are detected to either json cache file.
 The PR is only opened by the GitHub action so you can safely run these script locally if you want to see what updates are available or are debugging an issue.
 To run the scripts locally you can use the following commands:

 1. `yarn get:auctions`
 2. `yarn update:auctions`

-Based on past behavior, it will sometime be required to modify the cache manually.
+Based on past behavior, it will sometimes be required to modify the cache manually.
 The team has noticed that Kusama will occasionally introduce a breaking api change or modifications to the dispatch queue before the auctions begins.
 The `getAuctions.js` script will not attempt to monitor changes to an auction while in the dispatch queue if it has already been added to the cache.
 This means if a `startBlock` was incorrectly added, it will not update with the appropriate auction information as the block is likely not the start of an auction.
-If this issue is detected the automation routine will bail (displaying an error for the action) and not commit any changes until the discrepancy is resolved manually.
-New auctions can be added any time and changes can be manually made, but only to the following cache properties:
+If this issue is detected, the automation routine will bail (displaying an error for the action) and not commit any changes until the discrepancy is resolved manually.
+New auctions can be added any time and changes can be manually appended.
+The following cache properties must be provided:

-1. `index` - auction number (-1 starts from 0)
+1. `index` - auction number (count starts at 0)
 2. `startBlock` - the block an auction is expected to become active

-**The remaining properties in the cache are auto-generate and should not be modified as running `yarn update:auctions` will overwrite those changes.** This means to manually add a new auction these are the only 2 properties that need to be accurate.
-The remaining properties should be `null` dates or blocks and `0x0000000000000000000000000000000000000000000000000000000000000000` for hashes.
+**The remaining properties in the cache are auto-generate and should not be modified as running `yarn update:auctions` will overwrite those changes.** This means when manually adding a new auction these are the only 2 properties that need to be specified.
+The remaining properties should still be including, providing `null` dates or blocks and `0x0000000000000000000000000000000000000000000000000000000000000000` for hash values.
 For example, if I wanted to manually add a new auction `(#41)` to the cache I would append the following object:

 ```json
   {